kmnis/kmnis.github.io/_posts/2026-05-23-llm-basics-without-the-jargon.md

 Let's say a new book is published which ChatGPT has never seen and we want to ask some questions about it.
 One method we already discussed is to copy and paste the entire book as context and then ask the question at the end.
 But this method has two major issues.

 1.  **Context Length:** Every LLM has a limit on how long the input can be.
-For example, older GPT-4 had a limit of about 8k tokens (we'll see what's a token in a minute).
+For example, older GPT-4 had a limit of about 8k tokens (we'll see what a token is in a minute).
 So if the book has many pages, it might not fit in the context and we'll get an error.

 2.  **Finding a needle in a haystack:** Even if it does fit in the context, there's no guarantee that the chatbot will be able to find the right answer due to large amount of information available in the context.
 The below chart shows that the models can struggle to use relevant information in long contexts, especially when it appears in the middle.